 So I looked at a more reasonable amount of life cover - £350,000 over 30 years and I was quoted £18 per month which would mean I could get £150 cashback reward after 6 months of paying for the policy.
 All was good until I realised that I could get the same cover with the same insurance company after completing a price comparison with a leading life insurance broker for £13 per month, meaning a saving of £1,800 over the period of the life insurance policy.
 In effect, the £150 cashback would have cost me £1,650 and that isn't even factoring in the effects of inflation.

-Verdict: You can get some cashback from these types of offers but it is clear to see that the cost of the cashback is more than recouped by the insurance company by charging you more for your life insurance from the outset.
+Verdict: You can get some cashback from these types of offers but it is clear to see that the insurance company more than recoups the cost of the cashback by charging you more for your life insurance from the outset.

 Quidco life insurance cashback deals